kerberos-io/documentation/content/factory/installation-edge/index.md

       annotations:
         #kubernetes.io/ingress.class: traefik
         kubernetes.io/ingress.class: nginx

-Modify the MongoDB credentials, and make sure they match the credentials of your MongoDB instance.

-        - name: MONGODB_USERNAME
-          value: "root"
-        - name: MONGODB_PASSWORD
-    -->   value: "xxxxxxxxxx"

 Once you have corrected the DNS names (or internal /etc/hosts file), install the Factory web app inside your cluster.